lamgs/archigan/README.md

 ## Introuction

-* This is a very simple-to-use and simple-to-understand pytorch implementation of part of the [paper](https://arxiv.org/abs/1610.07584) "Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling".
+* This PyTorch implementation of ArchiGAN, a research project conducted for generative form-finding based on 3D data.
+Code is based off of part of the [paper](https://arxiv.org/abs/1610.07584) "Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling".
 I provide the complete pipeline of loading dataset, training, evaluation and visualization here and also I would share some results based on different parameter settings.

 ### Prerequisites